The Hymns and Carols of Christmas

 Also found in A. H. Bullen, A Christmas Garland (London: John C. Nimmo, 1885), p.
 154

-Bullen adds this note at page 154:
+Bullen adds this note on page 265:

 "When a piece of last year’s Christmas log was preserved, the household reckoned itself secure from the assaults of hobgoblins, as Herrick elsewhere relates

-Kindle the Christmas brand, and then
+the Christmas brand, and then

 Till sunset let it burn